|

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

-A jar filled with Alabama White Barbecue Sauce with a basket of ribs in the background.
+A jar filled with Alabama White Sauce with a basket of ribs in the background.

-I have seen recipes and images of “Alabama” White Barbecue Sauce for years and finally decided that it was time to give it a try.
-There are a million and one different ways to make it, but most of them have the same basic ingredients; mayonnaise, horseradish and vinegar.
+There are a million and one different ways to make white sauce, but they all have the same basic ingredients; mayonnaise, horseradish and vinegar.
 So that is where I started, with a few other twists thrown in.

-A basket of ribs with a side of Alabama White Barbecue Sauce in a small blue bowl.
+A basket of ribs with a side of Alabama White Sauce in a small blue bowl.

 Pretty simple, right?